Application Instructions for Undergraduate Admission

 Letters of Recommendation

-At least one letter of recommendation is required for all first-year applicants.
-Recommendations are optional for all transfer and former Monmouth students.
-Note: Applicants to the Monmouth Medical Center Scholars Program must submit two letters of recommendation, one from a science teacher.
-Contact the Office of Admission for supplemental instructions.
+We request at least one letter of recommendation for first-year applicants.
+Note: Applicants to the Monmouth Medical Center Scholars Program must submit two letters of recommendation, at least one being from a science teacher.
+Contact the Office of Undergraduate Admission for supplemental instructions.

 Transfer Admission Process